-6.2 Monitoring as first step to reaching the goal
+6.2 Monitoring as the first step to reaching the goal

-The natural structure of any European project, such as APPLICATE, requires periodic assessments on the progresses made by the team, including dissemination activities.
-This structure, in combinaton with an agile project management approach (Cristini and Walter, 2019), was instrumental to follow on the development and performance of the KT activities in APPLICATE with regularity and constance, to foresee possible issues and timely act on them.
-In the case of online outreach campaigns, monitoring the development on a regular basis allowed the team to make internal evaluations of the individual activities, highlighting patterns (when and to whom is it best to address the campaigns?) and correcting practices.
-This is crucial to be able to change or adapt the strategy to meet the objectives of the communication plan and avoid reaching the end of reporting periods or the project itself with unaccomplished goals.
+The natural structure of any European project, such as AP-PLICATE, requires periodic assessments of the progress made by the team, including dissemination activities.
+This structure, in combination with an agile project management approach (Cristini and Walter, 2019), was instrumental in following on the development and performance of the KT activities in APPLICATE with regularity and constance to foresee possible issues and to act timely on them.
+In the case of online outreach campaigns, monitoring the development on a regular basis allowed the team to make internal evaluations of the individual activities, highlighting patterns (when and to whom is it best to address the campaigns) and correcting practices.
+This is crucial to be able to change or adapt the strategy to meet the objectives of the communication plan and to avoid reaching the end of reporting periods or the project itself with unaccomplished goals.

-455 6.3 Involving researchers
+6.3 Involving researchers

 Most of these tracking methods described in this paper require the involvement of project partners, and leaving the planning and implementation of an impact strategy to the management or dissemination team may be not only an organizational burden, but also a strategic misstep.
-In the experience of the APPLICATE project, the involvement of project partners into tracking and evaluating KT activities has been fundamental.
-Particularly with respects to scientific publications and conference proceedings, the active participation of each scientist into maintaining the internal tracking instruments such as the project's Zenodo archive and the table of dissemination and outreach activities allowed for a comprehensive and exhaustive assessment of the project's dissemination reach.
-Involving each project partner in all the stages of the development of an impact plan is key to elaborate a strategic plan truly tailored for the needs and the capacities of a project.
+In the experience of the APPLICATE project, the involvement of project partners in tracking and evaluating KT activities has been fundamental.
+Particularly with respect to scientific publications and conference proceedings, the active participation of each scientist in maintaining the internal tracking instruments such as the project's Zenodo archive and the table of dissemination and outreach activities allowed for a comprehensive and exhaustive assessment of the project's dissemination reach.
+Involving each project partner in all stages of the development of an impact plan is key to elaborating a strategic plan truly tailored to the needs and the capacities of a project.